Crescent Foundation Leadership Scholarship

 $7,500 per year for three years

-- be an Australian citizen or permanent resident of Australia.
-Applicants must have been granted a Permanent Humanitarian visa within the last five years.
+- be Australian citizens or permanent residents of Australia, who have been granted a permanent humanitarian visa within the last five years

-- have received an offer or be currently enrolled full-time or part-time in any year of any undergraduate degree at Western Sydney University.
+- have received an offer or be currently enrolled full-time or part-time in any year of an undergraduate degree at Western Sydney University

 The Crescent Foundation